ComposiTV/commute/README.md

 Right click by pressing the Left Stick ( :P ).

+Press the Start button to switch the focused window between tiling and floating.

 Press the Guide button to open the launcher.

 Press the Back button to close the focused program (this will not exit the launcher).